temitayocharles/kubernetes-debugging/README.md

-# Kubernetes Debugging Labs (replicated from course transcript)
+# Kubernetes Debugging Labs

-This repo replicates the labs from the "Debugging Kubernetes" course using the transcripts you provided.
+This repo "Debugging Kubernetes" is a simulation of common problems and errors related to using kubernetes.
 Each scenario has a concise, step-by-step playbook to reproduce the issue, diagnose it, and apply a fix on macOS using kind.

 ## Prerequisites (macOS zsh)